SergeyPetrachkov/NutriSmart-Public/privacy-policy.md

 In the free version of NutriSmart:

 - AI features use **Apple Foundation Models**
-- Processing occurs **entirely on the user’s device**
+- Processing occurs entirely on the user’s device
-- User input is **not transmitted off the device** for AI processing
+- User input is not transmitted off-device for AI processing
 - NutriSmart does not receive or store AI prompts

 ---

 ## 4. Third-Party AI Processing (Optional Features)

-Certain features may rely on **Google Gemini via Firebase**.
+Some features may rely on **Google Gemini via Firebase**.

-When these features are used:
+When used:
 - User input is transmitted to Google for processing
-- NutriSmart does not store this input on its own servers
+- NutriSmart does not store this input
-- NutriSmart does not control how Google processes, stores, or retains this data
+- NutriSmart does not control how Google stores or retains this data

-Processing is governed by **Google’s own Privacy Policy and AI service terms**.
+Processing is governed by Google’s privacy and AI service policies.

 ---

+## 5. Subscriptions and Payments

+NutriSmart offers optional subscriptions.

+- Payments are processed by **Apple**
+- Subscription status is managed using **RevenueCat**
+- RevenueCat may process anonymous purchase and entitlement data
+- NutriSmart does not receive payment card information

+RevenueCat acts as a **data processor** for subscription-related events.

+---

-## 5. Analytics (Anonymous Usage Data)
+## 6. Analytics (Anonymous Usage Data)

-NutriSmart uses **Firebase Analytics** to understand general app usage.
+NutriSmart uses **Firebase Analytics** to collect anonymous usage events, such as:

-Only **anonymous events** are sent, such as:

 - Added a meal
 - Added a meal to favorites
 - Updated fitness goal
 - Updated calorie goal

-### What is not included
+These events:

-- No free-text input
+- Contain no free-text input
-- No meal descriptions
-- No calorie or macro values
+- Contain no nutrition values
-- No personal identifiers
+- Are not linked to personal identities

 ---

-## 6. Legal Basis (GDPR)
+## 7. Legal Basis (GDPR)

-Under the General Data Protection Regulation (GDPR), data processing is based on:
+Processing is based on:

 - **Article 6(1)(b)** – performance of a contract
-  (on-device or third-party AI processing required for app functionality)
+  (AI processing and subscription entitlement checks)

 - **Article 6(1)(f)** – legitimate interest
-  (anonymous analytics to improve the app)
+  (anonymous analytics and app improvement)

 ---

-## 7. Data Retention
+## 8. Data Retention

 - NutriSmart does not retain AI prompts
-- On-device AI data remains on the user’s device
+- On-device AI data remains on the device
-- Analytics retention is determined by Google/Firebase
+- Analytics and subscription metadata retention is governed by Google and RevenueCat policies

 ---

-## 8. International Data Transfers
+## 9. International Data Transfers

-When third-party AI features are used, data may be processed outside the European Union.

-Google relies on:
+Third-party providers may process data outside the EU.

+These providers rely on:
 - Standard Contractual Clauses (SCCs)
-- Other legally approved safeguards
+- Other GDPR-approved safeguards

 ---

-## 9. Your Rights (GDPR)
+## 10. Your Rights (GDPR)

 You have the right to:
 - Request information about data processing
 - Object to processing based on legitimate interest
 - Request deletion where applicable

-Because NutriSmart does not store personal data, we may be unable to identify or retrieve individual user data.
+Because NutriSmart does not store personal data, we may be unable to identify individual users.

 ---

-## 10. Children’s Privacy
+## 11. Children’s Privacy

 NutriSmart is not intended for children under 16.
-We do not knowingly collect data from children.

 ---

-## 11. Changes to This Policy
+## 12. Changes to This Policy

-This Privacy Policy may be updated from time to time.
-Changes will be published on this page.
+Updates will be published on this page.

 ---

-## 12. Contact
+## 13. Contact

 For privacy-related questions: